mohammednawfal/DA5401-Assignment-5/README.md

 The contents of A5 are:
 - A5.ipynb
-- yeast folder
+- yeast folder (which contains the yeast.arff file)

 To access the submission:
 1. Clone the repo.
-2. Download the Credit Card Fraud Detection dataset and extract its contents.
+2. Run the code cells in the notebook.

+If cloning and running doesnt work:
+1. Download the Jupyter Notebook
+2. Place it in a folder
-3. Place the "creditcard.csv" file in the same directory as the Jupyter Notebook.
+3. Place the Yeast Dataset folder in the same directory
-4. Run the code cells in the notebook.
+4. Run the code cells in the notebook